Selling an Inherited Home: What to Expect During the Process

 But what if there is no trustee?
 In some cases, such as if the death was unexpected, it’s possible that the estate owner never named an executor.
 If this is the case, the result is that the estate will be distributed by intestate succession statutes, meaning heirs will be determined by the closeness they are to the decedent, with spouses and children taking priority.

 Let the Home Go Through Probate

-Before taking any steps to place the property on the market, you need to wait for it to go through probate.
+Before taking any steps to toward selling inheritance property, you need to wait for it to go through probate.
 The probate process will distribute assets to the heirs and creditors.
 Once the dust settles, then you can proceed with marketing the house without worrying about any creditors or liens holding up the sales process.